Free Guide: How To Keep Your Website Accessible

 - Your Website will work on more Internet connected devices and Web browsers.

-- Your will have more potential customers for your service or content.
+- You will have more potential customers for your service or content.

-- You are less likely to fall foul of the Equality Act 2010.
+- You are less likely to fall foul of the UK Equality Act 2010.

 - Your support costs will be lower (certainly less people will e-mail you to tell you about the bits that don’t work).
 Accessible, standards based websites are easier to maintain and change.